umgbhalla/dotfiles/README.md

       ```
       sudo dd bs=4M if=/path/to/iso of=/dev/sdx status=progress
       ```
       where `/dev/sdx` is the root partition of the usb (do not include specific partition numbers).
 You may want to run `sudo fdisk -l` first to double check the partition name.
 4. Boot the machine from the live usb (you may need to modify BIOS settings to boot from a usb hard drive).
 If you don't know how to do this, look up how to boot from a live usb and how to change the bios settings for your machine.
+Make sure you boot with UEFI.

 Booting from the usb will open a menu.
 Choose to boot from the live usb.
 After loading screens you will eventually land on a simple command prompt.